emvaugh2/Docker-Study-Notes/README.md

 **Greetings!
 Now that I'm finally wrapping up my Linux essentials studies, I'll be moving over to Docker for a while.
 Realistically, I'll be studying Python in January but I'll be doing Docker here and there to get the hang of it.
 It's interests me more than Python but less than Terraform.
 I think I need to start here first though.
 So once again, I'll be publicly documenting my notes.
 I hear Cloud and DevOps jobs rely heavily on Docker so we need to learn this too!
 I won't be taking any certifications for this as of yet.**

+## 01.03.2025

+**Today's Topics**

+* Docker - Deep Dive

 ## 01.02.2025

 **Today's Topics**

 * Docker - Deep Dive

+I had to review environment variables for both Linux and Docker.
+Environment variables can be persistent and used globally in any shell for that server CLI.
+Familiar env vars are $PATH and $HOME.
+You can define your own env vars though.
+We do this in our Dockerfile so we can create our own env vars in our container runtime.
+You can have these predefined in the Dockerfile or just set them in the file so you'll be forced to pass a value to them in the `docker build --env` command.
+Just set them as default for good practice.

+You can also have a volume created for you in the `docker build` process by using the `VOLUME` layer in the Dockerfile.
+I wonder why people don't just do this instead.

+ENTRYPOINT and CMD do the same thing but there are a few differences.
+I'll have to go back over what they are.
+Not really seeing the application point of it even with Chat GPT.

+Lets talk about the `.dockerignore` file.
+I was wondering why you would need this because I'm like, just don't include the files that you don't want copied over.
+But say you pull a repo of files for your container from Git.
+Your GitHub repo might have additional necessary files like a README.md and etc that are useful for documentation but obviously you don't need this when building your container.
+Say you're pulling repos from GitHub all the time and using them for your container.
+This will be a lot of manually excluding the files you don't want.
+So you can compile a `.dockerignore` file to automatically block out those files when creating a container.

+You can build images/containers directly from a tar file.
+Just a heads up.

 ## 01.01.2025